rewiringamerica/embed.rewiringamerica.org/README.md

-# Rewiring America Embeddable Incentives Calculator
+# Rewiring America Embeddable Widgets

 This is a custom web component that renders a calculator for home electrification incentives.
 Users input some information about themselves, and the calculator shows incentives --- tax credits, rebates, etc. --- that they're eligible for.